-The economic background to Chancellor George Osborne’s fourth Budget speech could hardly have been more challenging.
-After he declared that the economy was “on the road to recovery” in his December Autumn Statement, some significant obstacles appeared along that road.
+The economic background of Chancellor George Osborne’s fourth Budget speech could hardly have been more challenging.
+After he declared that the economy was “on the road to recovery” in his December Autumn Statement, some significant obstacles appeared along with that road.

-Confirmation that the economy shrank by 0.3 per cent in the final quarter of last year was swiftly followed by the Moody’s downgrading of the UK’s AAA credit rating – the first time since the 1970s that the UK hasn’t held the highest rating possible with this agency.
+Confirmation that the economy shrank by 0.3 percent in the final quarter of last year followed by Moody’s downgrading of the UK’s AAA credit rating.
+The first time since the 1970s that the UK hasn’t held the highest rating possible with this agency.

 We can help with business and personal financial planning.
 Contact us to find out how.